 Relativists beware.
 Whether you like it or not, truth matters – even in the economy.
 That’s the core message of Pope Benedict XVI’s new social encyclical Caritas in Veritate.

-“Without internal forms of solidarity and mutual trust,” the Pope writes, “the market cannot completely fulfill its proper economic function” (CV no. 35).
+“Without internal forms of solidarity and mutual trust,” the pope writes, “the market cannot completely fulfill its proper economic function” (CV no. 35).
 This surely has been amply confirmed by the recent financial crisis.
 America’s subprime-mortgage market collapse was at least partly attributable to the fact that literally thousands of people lied on their mortgage application forms.
 Should we be surprised that mass violation of the moral prohibition against lying has devastating economic consequences?
 “The economic sphere”, the pope reminds us, “is neither ethically neutral, nor inherently inhuman and opposed to society.
 It is part and parcel of human activity and precisely because it is human, it must be structured and governed in an ethical manner” (CV no.36).

 Contrary to the pre-encyclical hype of certain American commentators and the ever-unreliable British press, predictions of papal anathemas against “global capitalism” have – as usual – been found wanting.
 In economic terms, the pope describes as “erroneous” the tired notion that the developed countries’ wealth is predicated on poor nations’ poverty (CV no.35) that one hears customarily from the likes of Hugo Chavez and whatever’s left of the dwindling band of aging liberation theologians.
-That’s a pontifical body-blow to a central working assumption of many professional social justice “activists”.
+That’s a pontifical body-blow to a central working assumption of many professional social justice “activists.”

-Nor will they be happy with the pope’s concerns about the ways in which foreign aid can produce situations of dependency (CV no.58), not to mention Benedict’s strictures against protectionism (CV no.42) as well as his stress that no amount of structural change can possibly compensate for people freely choosing the good: “Integral human development presupposes the responsible freedom of the individual and of peoples: no structure can guarantee this development over and above human responsibility” (CV no.17).
+Nor will they be happy with the pope’s concerns about the ways in which foreign aid can produce situations of dependency (CV no.58), not to mention Pope Benedict’s strictures against protectionism (CV no.42), as well as his stress that no amount of structural change can possibly compensate for people freely choosing the good: “Integral human development presupposes the responsible freedom of the individual and of peoples: no structure can guarantee this development over and above human responsibility” (CV no.17).

 The implications of truth for economic life do not, however, stop here.
-For PopeBenedict, it is a lens through which to assess ideas such as “business ethics”, “ethical investing” and “corporate social responsibility.”
+For PopeBenedict, it is a lens through which to assess ideas such as “business ethics,” “ethical investing,” and “corporate social responsibility.”
 The notion that investment and business choices have a moral dimension is hardly new.
-What matters for Benedict is the understanding of morality underlying these schemes.
-Merely labeling an investment scheme as “ethical”, Benedict notes, hardly tells us whether it is moral (CV no.45).
+What matters for Pope Benedict is the understanding of morality underlying these schemes.
+Merely labeling an investment scheme as “ethical,” Pope Benedict notes, hardly tells us whether it is moral (CV no.45).

-A second major truth underscored by Benedict is the indispensability of a strong civil society for both undergirding and limiting the market and the state.
-By this, he does not mean a plethora of government-funded NGOs, many of whom Benedict identifies as intent upon imposing some of the very worst aspects of Western lifestyle-libertarianism upon developing nations (CV no.28).
-Certainly, Benedict believes, there is a need to re-evaluate (CV no.24) how the state regulates different parts of the economy.
-Ultimately, however, Benedict stresses that the virtue of solidarity, he argues, is about people concretely loving their neighbour; it “cannot therefore be merely delegated to the State” (CV no.38).
+A second major truth underscored by Pope Benedict is the indispensability of a strong civil society for both undergirding and limiting the market and the state.
+By this, he does not mean a plethora of government-funded NGOs, many of which Pope Benedict identifies as intent upon imposing some of the very worst aspects of Western lifestyle-libertarianism upon developing nations (CV no.28).
+Certainly, Pope Benedict believes, there is a need to re-evaluate (CV no.24) how the state regulates different parts of the economy.
+Ultimately, however, Pope Benedict stresses that the virtue of solidarity, he argues, is about people concretely loving their neighbor; it “cannot therefore be merely delegated to the State” (CV no.38).
 This is reminiscent of Alexis de Tocqueville’s attention to the manner in which the habit of free association both limits the size of government while also discouraging people from retreating into their own little bubbles.

 The economist John Maynard Keynes is famous for many things, including the saying that “in the long run, we’re all dead.”
-The horizon of Benedict XVI’s perspective on economic life is rather different.
+The horizon of Pope Benedict XVI’s perspective on economic life is rather different.
 The pope asks people to live their economic lives in the short, medium, and long-term as if living in the truth is eternally important, not to mention eternally relevant to their soul’s salvation.

 That’s change we can all believe in.